Andron00e/Andron00e/ANDRONME.md

-- 👋 Hi, I’m @Andron00e
+- 👋 Hi, I’m Semenov Andrii
-- 👀 I’m interested in math and theoretical physics
+- 📚 Currently studying at DGAP MIPT
-- 🌱 I’m currently studying at DGAP MIPT
+- 👀 Interested in math, theoretical physics and machine learning

 <!---
 Andron00e/Andron00e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.